GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Use Cases

-There are two use cases for Static Linkage Checker:
+There are two use cases for Classpath Checker:

 - **For library/application developers** the tool finds static linkage errors in their projects, and will help to avoid incompatible versions of libraries